abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Pointed functor in Set](../11_natural_transformations/pointed_functor_set_internal.svg)

-Why is naturality true?
+Why is the naturality condition true?
----

-And after we do verify it, we ask ourselves *why* is it true (in order to understand *when* it is true).
 The answer is simple, at least in our specific case: the original function $f :: a \to b$ (like our $length :: string \to num$) can only work on the individual values (not with structure), while the natural transformation functions, i.e. ones with signature  $list :: a \to list a$ only alter the structure, and does not deal with individual values.

 The naturality condition says that these two types of functions can be applied in any way we please, without disturbing the end result.

-Exceptions
+Some examples of natural transformations
 ---

+There are many polymorphic functions/natural transformations

+Unnatural transformations
+---
+We rarely encounter the